 - Parents of dependent students can take out a Federal Direct PLUS loan.

-- Take out a private student loan, like the Partnership Advance Education Loan available from Iowa Student Loan.
+- Take out a private student loan, like the Partnership Advance Education Loan available from ISL Education Lending.

 When all is said and done, you will most likely have student loan debt when you graduate.
-If you take out a private student loan and have also accepted the federal student loans offered in your award packet (you should always exhaust all of your federal student loan eligibility before considering the use of other loans), that can add up to a lot of debt.
+If you take out a private student loan and have also accepted the federal student loans offered (you should always exhaust all of your federal student loan eligibility before considering the use of other loans), that can add up to a lot of debt.

 The College Funding Forecaster calculates your potential college funding gap and potential student loan debt so you can start planning now.
 If you need additional money beyond the aid and federal loans offered, you can work more hours over the summer to earn more money, take an extra class each semester to graduate on time and reduce your need to borrow, or reduce some of the costs you borrow (do you really need to borrow, and pay interest on, transportation costs to and from school?).
 The College Funding Forecaster tool allows you to experiment with different scenarios to find ways to close your funding gap and borrow only the amount you need.